underworlds-robot/underworlds/doc/index.rst

 shared amongst all the software components (clients) connected to the server!
 A scene or a timeline can be updated at any time by any component!
-While you iterate over a scene (for 3D rendering for instance), Underworlds makes no guarantee that the objects (nodes) will remain constant during the iteration, and you need to be especially careful for inconsistencies.
+While you iterate over a scene (for 3D rendering for instance), underworlds makes no guarantee that the objects (nodes) will remain constant during the iteration, and you need to be especially careful for inconsistencies.